hashicorp/design-system/website/docs/components/card/partials/guidelines/guidelines.md

 ### Static cards

-Static cards may have interactive elements within them but are not actionable or interactive.
+Static cards may have interactive elements within them but are not actionable or interactive on their own.

 ### Interactive cards